Bybyn666/js_palindrome/readme.md

 The module can be used as follows:

-* $ npm install --global mhartl-palindrome
+* $ npm install --global bybyn-palindrome
 * $ vim test.js
 * let Phrase = require("mhartl-palindrome");
 * let napoleonsLament = new Phrase("Able was I, ere I saw Elba.");